jacobjeffrey/tmdb-analytics/README.md

 - **Data Source:** [TMDB API](https://developer.themoviedb.org/docs/getting-started)
 - **Storage:** DuckDB
 - **Transformation:** dbt core
-- **Frontend:** Rill (tentative)
+- **Frontend:** (tentative)

 ## How It Works

-This is a straightforward ELT pipeline: extract from TMDB API, load raw data into Parquet/CSV, transform with dbt, and visualize in Rill.
+This is a straightforward ELT pipeline: extract from TMDB API, load raw data into Parquet/CSV, transform with dbt, and visualize in a frontend (Rill, Tableau, etc).
 ```
-TMDB API → Python Extraction → Parquet/CSV → dbt (DuckDB) → Rill
+TMDB API → Python Extraction → Parquet/CSV → dbt (DuckDB) → Frontend
 ```

 **1. Data Ingestion (Python → Parquet/CSV)**

 Fetch data from TMDB API endpoints and write to local files:
-- **Movies and movie_details → Parquet** - Core movie data with credits appended via TMDB's `append_to_response` parameter (reduces API calls by fetching movie metadata + credits in one request)
+- **Movie details (with credits appended) → Parquet** -
+Core movie metadata, genres, crew, and cast all in a single API call using append_to_response=credits.

+- **Discover movies → Parquet** used only to enumerate movie_ids
 - **Genres, countries, languages → CSV** - Static reference data loaded as dbt seed tables

 The extraction uses async requests to handle tens of thousands of records efficiently while respecting TMDB's rate limit (~40 requests per second).
 Added retry logic with exponential backoff for timeouts and network hiccups.
 Implemented with asyncio/aiohttp and tenacity.